SIWECOS/Ini-S-Scanner/Readme.md

 ### minion

 [Minion](https://mojolicious.org/perldoc/Minion) is the job queue used.
 It requires the location where to store its SQLite database for persisting its job data.

+## Environment

+These environment variables are used:

+- MOJO_MODE

+  Defines in which mode to run the application `production` or `development`(default).

+- PHISHTANK_API

+  It is advised to register an API key for the [Phishtank](https://data.phishtank.com/) blacklist and to set the key using this variable.

+- BLACKLIST_PRELOAD

+  If present and set to 0, the blacklists will only be loaded in memory when required - when checking a domain or updating the lists.

+  Otherwise the blacklists will be kept in memory in order to gain some speed at the cost of a higher memory consumption.

 ## Commands